 Stage 3: the case examiners

-The case examiners may:
+The case examiners’ role

 - close a case without taking any action

-- offer the social worker an accepted disposal option as an alternative to referral to a final hearing
+- offer the social worker an accepted disposal as an alternative to referral to a final hearing

 Accepted disposal (an order without a hearing)

 However, in order for the case to be closed without a hearing, the social worker must accept that their fitness to practise is impaired and agree to the proposed course of action.

-- a written warning
+- to impose a warning order

 Stage 4: pre-hearing case management